 PS: The term “major and minor prophets” does not mean some prophets were more important than others, but instead is referring to the length of the book.

-Ultimately the Old Testament is a story of God’s chosen people who continually fell into sin and God’s unconditional love and redemption of His people.
-Some of these prophets foresaw the coming of the Messiah (which means “anointed one”), who was to be the savior and liberator of the Jewish people.
+A large portion of the Old Testament is actually written by the prophets.
+Many of these prophets predicted and foresaw the coming Messiah (which means “anointed one”), who was prophesied to be the long-awaited Savior and liberator of the Jewish people.

-Between the Old and New Testament there is a time lapse of 400 years where God was silent.
-Many people refer to this period of time as the intertestamental period.
+Between the Old Testament and the New Testament, there is a time lapse of 400 years where God is silent and did not send any prophets to speak to His people.
+Many scholars refer to this period of time as the “intertestamental period”.

 New Testament Summary